Skip to main content Skip to footer

 Step Three:

-Our Complaints Handling Representative will investigate the matter by reviewing the file and speaking to the staff involved within ten working days.
-If the matter cannot be investigated in this timeframe, we will notify the client with a revised timescale.
+Our complaints Handling Representative shall then investigate the matter by reviewing the matter file and speaking to the member of staff concerned within ten working days of acknowledging receipt of the complaint.
+If, for some reason, the matter cannot be investigated in this timeframe, then we will write to the client notifying them of this together with the reason why and giving a revised timescale.

 Step Four:

-If the client is satisfied with our response, that will be the end of the matter.
-However, if they are not satisfied, they can contact our Complaints Handling Representative again to request a Director review the decision.
+If the client is satisfied with our response following the above steps, that will be the end of the matter.

 Step Five: Other Avenues